SCOPE OF THIS CHAPTER

 This chapter explains the Single Plan for children which has been introduced in Derbyshire to support, and provide a focus for, work across the four levels of need.

-This chapter should be read in conjunction with Derby City and Derbyshire Thresholds Document and, where a Section 47 enquiry is carried out, it should also be read in conjunction with the Derby City and Derbyshire Safeguarding Children Boards' Procedures, Child Protection Section 47 Enquiries Procedure.
+This chapter should be read in conjunction with Derby and Derbyshire Safeguarding Children Partnership Thresholds Document and, where a Section 47 enquiry is carried out, it should also be read in conjunction with the Derby and Derbyshire Safeguarding Children Partnership Procedures, Child Protection Section 47 Enquiries Procedure.

 Following an assessment of need there should be a clear plan showing how the child's identified needs will be met.

 Within Children's Services a Single Plan has been developed which is used across the following four levels of need:

 Any child protection or safeguarding issues which arise whilst support is being provided under any level of plan must be responded to in line with Derby and Derbyshire Safeguarding Children Partnership Procedures.

 A good plan will have the following elements:

 All plans should be written in family friendly language and be clear what needs to be achieved in order to make the necessary changes identified.